Thum Biro – Labdi Ommes

 Labdi and the Creative Journey with Thum

-Moreover, the beginning of 2019, there was light in the tunnel and Labdi’s got involved in some amazing projects that that helped her fully finance her album production cost, “I got involved in some collaboration projects, I became an actor.
+Moreover, in the beginning of 2019, Labdi got involved in some amazing projects that that helped her fully finance her album production cost, “I got involved in some collaboration projects, I became an actor.
 None of them were live performance gigs”

 She attributes the traction from the collaborative music projects from media interviews and multimedia platforms like Soundcloud that have been a gateway for more people to discover her unique music tapestry.

 Furthermore, Labdi working with various artists allowed her to grow and appreciate team work, she points out that she gave liberty to the team she worked with to be as creative as they could be.
 She points out there were so many iterations, “I would add a bassline here, tomorrow it would change to have more percussions.
 There were so many changes”.
 She learned to record a song and let it marinate in studio.
 It gave her the opportunity to look at her music and analyze whether it need more ‘spice’ or not.
 “I don’t have any of the music from Thum on my phone.
 Listening to your project over and over can mess with your brain”.
 Learn to trust the process.

 Labdi worked with Tetu Shani, Michel Ongaro, Sam Mbaluka, Risa Oketch and Irene Kuria; whom have played a fundamental role in fleshing out Thum to be what it is.